ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 -->

 Specific profiles need to specify how exactly the keying material is used to protect the group communication.

-If the application requires backward security, the KDC SHALL generate new group keying material and securely distribute it to all the current group members, using the message format defined in this section.
-Application profiles may define alternative message formats.

 # Removal of a Node from the Group {#sec-node-removal}